Tuesday, May 27, 2025

 Yet, I’m also thankful he is no longer suffering.
 I remind myself I will see him again and of all the wonderful things he is doing now.
 That helps me shake off the dark thoughts.

-My grandson (7 years old) wants to comfort me.
+My grandson (7 years old) comforts me.
 I treasure his little hugs and tight squeezes.

 I spent hours going through my old photos and taking pictures of them to have them on my phone.
 Then I emailed them to myself so I could edit them before I put them on the jump drive.
 Then I took them to the funeral home.
 It was a wonderful way to keep busy and not feel useless.
 Sometimes it didn’t stop the tears, but I relived beautiful memories.

 Then there were the framed images to put on the table.
 I am a professional artist.
 I also did custom framing for years.
 I put the images in expensive frames and custom-cut the glass, mats, and foam-core backing.
-Again, I was frustrated, hurt, and even angry when they weren’t wanted.
-I offered to frame some of hers too.
-I finally said we didn’t have to display them because we had the slide show.
-She decided she wanted them, so I downsized mine and did some of hers.
 It turned out nice and not crowded.
-She was right about that; it can get too crowded and overwhelming.

 It all turned out amazing.
-She honored him well.
-And so did I. She did military honors for him and had three of his pastors share.
+We honored him well.
+Had military honors for him and had three of his pastors share.
 That was so good to my soul.

-However, no one asked me about my stories.
-He was a prayer warrior by 6 years old.
+Wish I would have written out at least one of my stories to share.
+Kyle was a prayer warrior by 6 years old.
 He had gifts of healing for others.
 He saw things in the spirit realm and drew pictures of the angels he saw.
 He was hit by a car at 7 years old and the bike was mangled up under the car and he was not hurt.
 He was sitting on the side of the road in a daze.
 “An angel caught me, Mama, it pulled me away from the car!”
 And his friend saw him “float” away from the car.
 (Those are just a few.)

 Pray for me, please.
 My heart is in a million pieces.
 Sometimes I can’t breathe.
 I know he’s in a better place, and I know he is dancing with Jesus, and seeing all our loved ones, but I miss him so much.